Skip advert

 How do I refill my AdBlue tank myself?

 It should be fairly straightforward to refill your car’s AdBlue tank.
-On several mainstream diesel models, the AdBlue filler is located behind the car’s fuel filler cap.
+On several mainstream diesel models, the AdBlue filler is located behind the car’s fuel filler cap, so you’ve probably already noticed it when filling up with fuel.
 It’s usually smaller than the main fuel filler, and will feature a blue cap and markings confirming it should only be used for AdBlue.
 While AdBlue may look like water, do not refill the tank with ordinary tap water – you run the risk of causing damage to the SCR system.

 Advertisement - Article continues below